p2panda/p2panda/p2panda-js/README.md

 <br />

-This library provides all tools required to write a client for the [`p2panda`] network.
+This library provides all tools required to write a client, node or even your own protocol implementation for the [`p2panda`] network.
 It is shipped both as a Rust crate [`p2panda-rs`] with WebAssembly bindings and a NPM package [`p2panda-js`] with TypeScript definitions running in NodeJS or any modern web browser.

+> In the future `p2panda-js` will have full feature parity with `p2panda-rs` to be able to write high-level client frameworks or node implementations in TypeScript.
+Until now `p2panda-js` provides basic methods to create, sign and encode data.

 [`p2panda-js`]: https://github.com/p2panda/p2panda/tree/main/p2panda-js
 [`p2panda-rs`]: https://github.com/p2panda/p2panda/tree/main/p2panda-rs